What Is Multi-Threading?

 What is multi-threading in ABM?

 Multi-threading means building relationships with multiple stakeholders in a target account at the same time.
 Instead of relying on one contact, you engage several members of the buying committee to increase deal resilience and win rates.
+This is a common area of focus for account-based marketing teams working to improve their approach to Multi-Threading.

 How many contacts should you engage per account?

 A practical minimum is 3 contacts from 3 different departments or levels (the 3x3 rule).
 Enterprise deals benefit from engaging 5 to 10 stakeholders across the buying committee.
 The right number depends on deal complexity and committee size.
+This is a common area of focus for account-based marketing teams working to improve their approach to Multi-Threading.

 How does multi-threading improve win rates?

 Multi-threaded deals close at 2 to 3 times the rate of single-threaded deals.
 Multiple relationships reduce dependency on any single contact, build broader organizational consensus, and give your team more paths to influence the decision.
+This is a common area of focus for account-based marketing teams working to improve their approach to Multi-Threading.